awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

 1. In the **Trust relationships** section, choose **Actions**, and then select **Add trust relationship**\.

-1. On the **Add a trust relationship** page, provide the required information, including the fully qualified domain name \(FQDN\) of your trusted domain, the trust password and the trust direction\.
+1. On the **Add a trust relationship** page, provide the required information, including the trust type, fully qualified domain name \(FQDN\) of your trusted domain, the trust password and the trust direction\.

+1. \(Optional\) If you want to allow only authorized users to access resources in your AWS Managed Microsoft AD directory, you can optionally choose the **Selective authentication** check box\.
+For general information about selective authentication, see [Security Considerations for Trusts](https://technet.microsoft.com/pt-pt/library/cc755321(v=ws.10).aspx) on Microsoft TechNet\.

 1. For **Conditional forwarder**, type the IP address of your on\-premises DNS server\.
-If you have previously created conditional forwarders, you can type the fully qualified domain name \(FQDN\) of your on\-premises domain instead of a DNS IP address\.
+If you have previously created conditional forwarders, you can type the FQDN of your on\-premises domain instead of a DNS IP address\.

 1. \(Optional\) Choose **Add another IP address** and type the IP address of an additional on\-premises DNS server\.
 You can repeat this step for each applicable DNS server address for a total of four addresses\.